Questions to ask your web developer and other services to consider when building a website

-Agencies can provide you not only with the main takeaways from available data, but they can also recommend and implement all the changes accordingly.
+Agencies can provide you not only with the main takeaways from performance reporting, but they can also recommend and implement all the changes accordingly.

 Developing a marketing strategy

-The website should be developed with a marketing strategy in mind, to ensure your brand is consistent and communicating the right messages in the right places.
+The website should be developed with a marketing strategy in mind, to ensure your brand is consistent and communicates the right messages in the right places.

 That’s the biggest benefit of custom-build websites, it can co-align with your business’s goals.
 A website that compliments your marketing strategy is an amazing way to put yourself ahead of your competition.

 At think3, we always like to say, “a brand is more than just a logo’.
 With the inclusion of your tone of voice, fonts, company values, visual identity and so much more, your logo is only a small part of your overall brand.